pychew/hack-la-2024-BS-Detector-/README.md

 2. Add a title and description (your team name and project description would be good here)
 ![add title and description](./_assets/openPR2.png)

+**Note:** It is normal to see warnings "Review required" and "Merging is blocked" (we aren't going to be merging your PRs into the main repo).

-3. Now you can see your PR associated with the hack-la-2024 repo!
+3. If you return to the main repo https://github.com/UBC-LA-Hackathon/hack-la-2024 and look at Pull Requests, you can see your PR associated with the hack-la-2024 repo!
 ![see PRs](./_assets/openPR3.png)